-- Increase production efficiency by reducing energy consumption per production unit; - 2.
+- 1. Increase production efficiency by reducing energy consumption per production unit; - 2.
 Promoting the use of renewable energy in various forms; - 3.
-Develop ecological-friendly products to reduce the impact of climate change such as low-carbon products; - 4.
-Efficiency logistic system planning to optimize fuel usage and cargo compartment area, monitoring the amount of goods loaded, and ensuring the fullest load possible each day; - 5 Reduce waste, food loss and food waste in the manufacturing processes to zero within 2030 to minimize waste amounts at landfill and incineration sites; - Promote nature-based solutions through responsible sourcing, as well as protecting biodiversity through the execution of various projects and increasing green space in the establishment to absorb carbon dioxide.
+Develop ecological-friendly products to reduce the impact of climate change such as low-carbon products; - Efficiency logistic system planning to optimize fuel usage and cargo compartment area, monitoring the amount of goods loaded, and ensuring the fullest load possible each day; - 5 Reduce waste, food loss and food waste in the manufacturing processes to zero within 2030 to minimize waste amounts at landfill and incineration sites; 6 CLIMATE CHANGE ACTIONS, ACCORDING TO CIRCULAR ECONOMY PRINCIPLES,